-onstat -F:
+The onstat -F utility:

-Execute onstat -F to obtain a count by write type of the writes performed.
-(For an explanation of the different write types, see "Describing Flushing Activity" on page 7-27.
+Run onstat-F to obtain a count by write type of the writes performed.
+(For an explanation of the different write types, see "Describing flushing activity" on page 6-27.

-The onstat -F command displays totals for the following write types:
+The onstat-F command displays totals for the following write types:

 - · Foreground write

-- LRU write
+- · LRU write

 - Chunk write

-The onstat -F command also lists the following information about the page cleaners:
+The onstat-F command also lists the following information about the page cleaners:

 - Page-cleaner number

-- · Page-cleaner shared-memory address
+- Page-cleaner shared-memory address

 - Current state of the page cleaner

 - LRU queue to which the page cleaner was assigned

-For an example of onstat -F output, see information on the onstat utility in the IBM Informix Administrator's Reference.
+For an example of onstat -F output, see information about the onstat utility in the IBM Informix Administrator's Reference.

-onstat -R:
+The onstat -R utility:

-Execute onstat -R to obtain information about the number of buffers in each LRU queue and the number and percentage of the buffers that are modified or free.
+Run onstat -R to obtain information about the number of buffers in each LRU queue and the number and percentage of the buffers that are modified or free.

-For an example of onstat -R output, see information on the onstat utility in the IBM Informix Administrator's Reference fgwrites
+For an example of onstat -R output, see information about the onstat utility in the IBM Informix Administrator's Reference fgwrites lruwrites